NCAR/GeoCAT/blog/_posts/2021-03-01-February-2021-update.md

 Dear GeoCAT Community,

-The GeoCAT team would like to share a two-month update here about GeoCAT releases and community activities in January and February, 2021:
+The GeoCAT team would like to share a two-month update about GeoCAT releases and community activities in January and February, 2021 here:

 ## February Updates